What Is Walmart Marketplace? A Complete Guide

 3. Optimize Your Listings for Search

-Effective listing optimization includes:
+Strong listing optimization usually includes:

-• Using relevant keywords in titles and descriptions
+• Relevant keywords in titles and descriptions

-• Providing complete and accurate product specifications
+• Complete and accurate specs/attributes

-• Uploading high-quality images that meet Walmart's requirements
+• High-quality images that meet Walmart guidelines

 Best Items to Sell on Walmart Marketplace

-Popular categories include:
+Common strong categories include:

-• Electronics: Phone accessories, headphones, and computer peripherals
+• Electronics: accessories, headphones, peripherals

-Products that perform best usually have:
+Products that often perform best usually have:

-• Clear utility and purpose
+• Clear use case and utility

 • Competitive pricing

-• Good profit margins after fees
+• Healthy margins after fees

 Handling Shipping and Returns on Walmart’s Marketplace